 The Montessori Curriculum

 The Montessori Elementary Curriculum is very closely aligned with BC's Ministry of Education's new curriculum.
 The redesigned curricula are described as concept-based and competency-driven.
 It places more emphasis on the deeper understanding of concepts and the application of processes rather than on the memorization of isolated facts and information.
 This goes hand in hand with Montessori pedagogy.

 Core Competencies are at the centre of the Ministry's curriculum redesign.
 They are sets of intellectual, personal, social and emotional proficiencies that all students need to develop in order to engage in deeper learning.
 The Core Competencies include critical and creative thinking, communication, as well as social and personal awareness and responsibilities.

 Our Montessori Elementary program is designed to develop and nurture these core competencies in each student.

 A Culture of Community

 WMS strives to create a culture of community and belonging among our students and their families through several special family events throughout the year.

-These include: the Back to School Social, New Family Evenings, Terry Fox Run, Winter Holiday Concert, Parent Teacher and Student Led Conferences, Parent Education Evenings, Drop Everything and Read PJ Days, Family Field Trips, Charity Bake Sale, Science Fair, Mother's Day Tea, Father's Day Coffee, End of Year School Picnic and so much more!
+These include: a Back to School Social, Terry Fox Run, Winter Holiday Concert, Parent / Teacher and Student Led Conferences, Parent Education Evenings, Drop Everything and Read PJ Days, Family Field Trips, Charity Bake Sale, Science Fair, Mother's Day Tea, Father's Day Coffee, End of Year School Picnic and so much more!

 Family members are also invited into the classrooms to share their special skills or talents whether it be baking, gardening, art, sports, culture or career.
 These unique presentations contribute to building stronger connections within our community.